CavsUNCGaccount/UNCG-LFG/README.md

     - The Session Host can now edit settings for a group.
     - The Session Host can kick group members from a group.

-  - Admin login page now working
+  - Admin functionalities now working
-    - Admin can now login and log out
+    - Admin can now login and log out.
     - Admin can now change their username, email, or password.
     - Admin can now upload a profile picture.
+    - Admin can now add games to the app and edit a game's name, description, and image_url
+    - Admin can flag and remove User Posts that violate app policy.
+    - Admin can suspend users from the app (Suspension is a verbal warning to users).
+    - Admin can ban users from the app by preventing them from logging in.

 ## Features Implemented:
 - Dynamic Game Community Pages for 20+ popular Steam, PlayStation, and Xbox games.